ARMmbed/mbed-os-example-wifi/README.md

 ESP2866 is a fallback option and will be used if the build is for unsupported platform.

+#### Connecting the ESP2866 ####

+ESP module needs to be connected to RX and TX UART pins (+ power and ground) on your target board.
+That can be achieved using Grove shield or connected directly using jumper wires, please note that not all Arduino form factor boards have UART compatible with the Grove shiled.

+For Grove shield TX has to be connected to D1 and RX to D0.

+Make sure that UART module you're connecting ESP to is different than the debug UART connected to your USB port.

 ##  Getting started

 1. Import the example